markbirss/MESHBULLET/README.md

 ---

 ## ⚠️ Disclaimer
-> **Warning:** Use of these GERBER design and 3D print enclosure is entirely at your own risk.
+> **Warning:** Use of the PCB GERBER and 3D print enclosure is entirely at your own risk.
 The project developer accept no liability for hardware damage, malfunctions, or safety hazards resulting from replication.

 ---